scottgasch/pyutils/docs/pyutils.rst

 pyutils.bootstrap module
 ------------------------

-Bootstrap module defines a decorator meant to wrap your main function.
+The bootstrap module defines a decorator meant to wrap your main function.
-This decorator will do several things for you:

-    - If your code uses the :file:`config.py` module (see below), it invokes :py:meth:`parse` automatically to initialize `config.config` from commandline flags, environment variables, or other sources.
-    - It will optionally break into pdb in response to an unhandled Exception at the top level of your code.
-    - It initializes logging for your program (see :file:`logging.py`).
-    - It can optionally run a code and/or memory profiler on your code.
+This is optional, of course: you can use this library without using the bootstrap decorator on your main.
+If you choose to use it, though, it will do some work for you automatically.

 ---